IRINFOSYS-LIMITED/.github/.github/ISSUE_TEMPLATE/story.md

 ---
-name: 💡 Feature Request
+name: 💡 Story
-about: Suggest a new feature or enhancement for our project.
+about: A simple and concise description of a software feature told from user's perspective
 name: 💡 Story

 title: